lluissuros/jaah-chord-detection/README.md

 ## Dataset
 We are using the JAAH Dataset, particularly the transcriptions in `.lab` format.

-For more information about JAAH dataset, see: https://github.com/MTG/JAAH

 *Note that we did not include the audio files from JAAH dataset, since it will be avaliable on Dunya soon.*